 Red grouper swims through its reef habitat.LAUNCH GALLERY

 Prized for its availability, flavor, and size, red grouper is harvested in both commercial and recreational reef fish fisheries in the South Atlantic and Gulf of Mexico.
-Grouper live a fairly long time and are protogynous hermaphrodites (changing gender from female to male), so they’re vulnerable to fishing pressure.
-Our fisheries for this species are managed to prevent overfishing and rebuild overfished populations.
+Grouper live a fairly long time and are protogynous hermaphrodites (changing gender from female to male), so they're vulnerable to fishing pressure.
+Red grouper fisheries in the United States are managed to prevent overfishing and rebuild overfished populations.

 LOCATION & HABITAT